timdiels/sysintercept/README.rst

 Toying, making good progress, but still unusable for users.

+Currently: Injects dll, passes xml arg to it, then nothing happens (as expected)
-Currently: Succesfully redirects a read to a.txt to b.txt (hardcoded)
+Previously: Succesfully redirects a read to a.txt to b.txt

 Usage